 - nominating Directors, reviewing the structure and operation of the Board, and overseeing effective corporate governance;

-- assuring processes are in place for maintaining the integrity of Rudolph, including the integrity and transparency of its financial statements, compliance with laws and ethics, the integrity of relationships with customers and suppliers, and relationships with other stakeholders.
+- assuring processes are in place for maintaining the integrity of Rudolph, including the integrity and transparency of its financial statements, compliance with laws and ethics, the integrity of relationships with customers and suppliers, and relationships with other stakeholders; and

-- assuring processes are in place to maintain corporate compliance with the rules and regulations of the SEC, NASDAQ, FASB and other governing bodies which impact on Rudolph.
+- assuring processes are in place to maintain corporate compliance with the rules and regulations of the Securities and Exchange Commission (“SEC”), the New York Stock Exchange (“NYSE”), the Financial Accounting Standards Board (“FASB”) and other governing bodies which impact on Rudolph.

 The Board is responsible for determining the number of Directors on the Board based upon the nature and scope of Rudolph’s operations and the need for diversity of Board views.
-The current Board consists of seven (7) Directors.
+The current Board consists of eight (8) Directors.
 The Board periodically reviews the appropriate size of the Board.

 The Board is responsible for selecting Rudolph’s Chairman of the Board and CEO.
 The Board will make its selections in a manner that it deems is optimal for Rudolph, its business, its shareholders and the Board itself.
 The roles of the Chairman and CEO may be separate or combined and the Chairman may be either an employee or non-employee Director.
 Rudolph’s CEO currently serves on the Board as the Chairman of the Board.
 On an annual basis, the board reviews and approves a succession plan that is proposed for Rudolph’s CEO and other senior executives.